leoyliu/Forecasting-the-2024-US-Presidential-Election/README.md

 ## Statement on LLM usage

-The ChatGPT-4 model contributed to the creation of data validation tests and the polishing of wording.
+The ChatGPT-4 model assisted with data validation, test creation, data cleaning, simulation generation, plot generation, and the polishing of wording.
 The entire chat history is available in `other/llm_usage/usage.txt`.

 ------------------------------------------------------------------------